Karnöffel: Rules

-There is no detailed record of the early rules for Karnöffel, although it is known that it was played with a 48-card, German-suited pack, that there was one chosen suit and that the cards of the chosen suit probably ranked as follows: U, 6, D, 3, 4 and 5.
+There is no detailed record of the early rules for Karnöffel.
+It is known that it was played with a 48-card, German-suited pack, that there was one chosen suit and that the cards of the chosen suit probably ranked as follows: U, 6, D, 3, 4 and 5.
 The chosen Six was known as the Pope, the Unter as the Karnöffel and the other beaters of the chosen suit were Emperors (Kaiser).
 The chosen 7 was the Devil and had no value except when led.

-By the late 18th century, there was a 36-card variant of Karnöffel and other 36- and 48-card variants are still played today.
+By the late 18th century, there was a 36-card variant of Karnöffel.
+36- and 48-card variants are still played today.

 The rules here are taken from a reconstruction by von Leyden and Dummett, based on von Leyden's discovery of the little-known Swiss game of Kaisern or Kaiserspiel which appeared to have similar characteristics to the original Karnöffel.

 Players

-Karnöffel was played by four players in two teams of two; the partners sitting opposite one another.
+Karnöffel was played by four players in two teams of two.
+The partners sat opposite one another.